dennisjackson/draft-ietf-tls-cert-abridge/draft-ietf-tls-cert-abridge.md

 ## Implementation Complexity

 Although much of this draft is dedicated to the construction of the certificate list and dictionary used in the scheme, implementations are indifferent to these details.
-Pass 1 can be implemented as a simple string substitution and pass 2 with a single call to permissively licensed and widely distributed Zstandard implementations such as {{ZstdImpl}}.
+Pass 1 can be implemented as a simple string substitution and pass 2 with already widely deployed functionality for Brotli Certificate Compression.
 Future versions of this draft which vary the dictionary construction then only require changes to the static data shipped with these implementations and the use of a new code point.

 There are several options for handling the distribution of the associated static data.
 One option is to distribute it directly with the TLS library and update it as part of that library's regular release cycle.
 Whilst this is easy for statically linked libraries written in languages which offer first-class package management and compile time feature selection (e.g. Go, Rust), it is trickier for dynamically linked libraries who are unlikely to want to incur the increased distribution size.
 In these ecosystems it may make sense to distribute the dictionaries are part of an independent package managed by the OS which can be discovered by the library at run-time.
 Another promising alternative would be to have existing automated certificate tooling provision the library with both the full certificate chain and multiple precompressed chains during the certificate issuance / renewal process.